Tips For Being More Present In Your Life For Better Mental Health

 If you’ve found yourself ruminating endlessly on the past or worrying constantly about the future, you might find it helpful to work with a therapist.
 A therapist can help you address underlying mental health challenges that are making it difficult to be present, and they can show you tools to release them.

 Cognitive behavioral therapy (CBT) is a type of goal-oriented therapy that can help you reframe unhelpful thought patterns, incorporate mindfulness into your daily routine, and use problem-solving skills to improve thoughts, feelings, and behavior.
-When done online, a 2017 review of 373 peer-reviewed articles found that CBT can effectively reduce symptoms of mental disorders that make it difficult to stay present, including major depressive disorder, generalized anxiety disorder, obsessive compulsive disorder, and posttraumatic stress disorder.
+When done online, a 2017 review of 373 peer-reviewed articles found that CBT can effectively reduce symptoms of mental disorders that make it difficult to stay present, including major depressive disorder, generalized anxiety disorder, obsessive-compulsive obsessive compulsive disorder, and posttraumatic stress disorder.

 Aside from being effective for many people, online CBT is often a more convenient option than in-person therapy.
 For example, when using the online therapy platform, BetterHelp, clients can schedule sessions outside of normal business hours, and they can attend sessions from the comfort of home.